sugianto05/DataScienceProjectLearn/README.md

    This project about predicting Nestle stock price using Support Vector Machine(SVM) and Linear Regression Model, which one of thesse model giving a better prediction?
 The data is taken from yahoo finance which try to predict future stock of the price.

+7. EDA Amazon Review

+   This project about review product from Amazon website that can be categorized as positive or negative sentiment.
+Using Machine
+   Learning to make prediction and classification based on customer comments.